You need to appoint someone to take charge of first aid in your workplace.

 Workplace first aiders

 When you assess the first aid needs for your workplace you might decide that you need a qualified first aider.
-A first aider is someone who has undertaken training and has a qualification that the Health and Safety Executive for Northern Ireland (HSENI) approves.
+A first aider is someone who has undertaken training and has a qualification is approved by the Health and Safety Executive for Northern Ireland (HSENI).
 This means that they must hold a valid certificate of competence in either: